 - Adaptational Jerkass: Happens a lot:

-- In "Bunking In", Lola's aggro-ness is exaggerated, Lisa joins in on a mean-spirited prank and insults Lincoln's white hair, and Lori does the same mean-spirited prank.
+- In "Bunking In", Lola's aggro-ness is exaggerated, Lori and Lisa join in on a mean-spirited prank, and Lisa insults Lincoln's white hair.

 - In "Bad Blood", Lincoln and Lynn have a long, very aggressive fight, and hold grudges in the hospital.